Martindale Hall: a South Australian historic treasure

 The sting in the tail of the Martindale Hall story came when Mortlock’s grieving wife Dorothy gathered her personal possessions, locked the mansion’s doors and never returned.
 The property and its contents were left to the University of Adelaide and were later transferred to the state government.

-Today Martindale Hall still stands conspicuously on its gentle rise, still holding the treasures of its previous owners, still welcoming visitors from around the world.
+Today Martindale Hall still stands conspicuously on its gentle rise, still holding the treasures of its previous owners.

-It’s the perfect starting point for a Clare Valley driving tour and is open to the public from Wednesday to Monday from 11 am to 4 pm, closed Tuesdays for cleaning.
-During school holidays Martindale Hall is open 7 days from 11 am to 4 pm except Good Friday and Christmas Day.
+It’s the perfect starting point for a Clare Valley driving tour and is open to the public from Wednesday to Monday from 10 am to 4 pm (closed Tuesday).

 This content was produced in partnership with Good Living